 Elon Musk has been very explicit in promising a robotaxi launch in Austin in June with unsupervised full self-driving (FSD).
 We'll give him some leeway on the timing and say this counts as a YES if it happens by the end of August.

-So far Tesla seems to be testing this with employees and with supervised FSD and doubling down on an Austin launch in June.
+So far Tesla seems to be testing this with employees and with supervised FSD and doubling down on the public Austin launch.

 FAQ